 There are some challenges inherent in subsurface drip, however.
 Visually inspecting for clogged emitters is significantly more difficult in a subsurface system, and labor costs and initial material costs are higher.
 If these challenges can be overcome, water use can go down and crop yields can go up.

 Both types of dripline we carry can be used in subsurface applications due to the inlet filter at every emitter, however, we recommend using the Dripline with Anti-Siphon to help prevent debris from being siphoned back into the dripline through the emitter orifice.
 This will greatly reduce the risk of clogged emitters.

 Permanent Irrigation Systems

-Dripline’s ability to be used in a permanent irrigation system is somewhat related to subsurface irrigation (it’s more convenient to bury dripline in a permanent system), however dripline can be left above the surface in a permanent irrigation system as well.
+Dripline’s ability to be used in a permanent irrigation system is somewhat related to subsurface irrigation (it’s more convenient to bury dripline in a permanent system), however, dripline can be left above the surface in a permanent irrigation system as well.
 Aside from the general durability of polyethylene tubing, it is also very resistant to freeze damage.
-This allows it to be left above the surface in situations that other tubing or pipe would have to be recoiled or buried for frost protection.
+This allows it to be left above the surface in situations where other tubing or pipe would have to be recoiled or buried for frost protection.
 Polyethylene tubing gained in popularity in states with the coldest climates; its flexibility allows it to “bend but not break” and it’s not uncommon in even the coldest of states to see it remain above the surface.